Johns Hopkins Health Policy Institute (HPI)

 - Attendance at once-a-term virtual check-in meetings with course faculty and other HPI interns (3rd & 4th term)

-- Student monthly update report due on the 15th of each month (Feb, March, and April)
+- Student monthly update report due on the 15th of each month during the course of the internship

 - Final presentation on activities completed and lessons learned